akhabibullina/gitter/README.md

 ```

 ### Known Issues
-1. Github API has rate limit so if the applications does too many requests the limit can exceed.
+Github API has rate limit so if the applications does too many requests the limit can exceed.
-2. UI bugs

 ### Todo's

+- Add "by number page" pagination(now it's only More and Prev buttons)
-- UI issues
+- UI fixes after refactoring
-- Add more unit tests
+- Provide more unit tests
-- Use auth version of Github API
+- Make sure there are no memory leaks with views
-- Maybe: add node.js server to persist the state
+- Add node.js server to persist the state(for 2-way binding and les requests to Github API)
-- Run tests under "test" task(GruntJs)
+- Run tests under "test" task(GruntJs) without browser
 - Backbone.Validations for models
+- Other minor issues: see todo in the code

 License
 ----